BlenderCN-Org/hypermesh/docs/user-guide.md

  - In the 3D View when editing a hypermesh (`<tab>` for edit mode), a panel called _Hypercoordinates_ shows the average of the positions of all selected vertices in 4-space.
-   Please read the subsection _Updating the hypercoordinates_ before using this panel.

 <p align="center">
     <img align="center" src="images/hypermesh_projections.png" alt="The Hypermesh projections panel, showing the default No Y projection." />